 Four times a year, we highlight current exhibits with a party that brings together art lovers of all kinds to enjoy food, friends, and music at FWMoA.
 A new take on the traditional opening reception model, these events are each a fusion of many diverse exhibits with specially designed decór and seasonal edibles from the area's top caterers.

-Winter Party: January 20, 7-9pm.
+Fall Party, 7-9pm.
 Check out new exhibitions, groove with live music, and enjoy gourmet edibles. $8 Members / $15 Guests.
 Learn more.

 Tune in to 89.1FM Northeast Indiana Public Radio during Morning Edition and All Things Considered for President & CEO Charles Shepard's American Stories, an original narrative which explores American art through the personal and professional lives of its makers.
 Join Shepard as he tells the tales of our country's greatest creative minds, with stories about their inspirations, their achievements, and their struggles.
 Listen to archived stories here.